Bike Light Buying Guide

 The strength of lights is measured in lumens

-Front lights for riding for riding in darkness no additional light should be at least 200 lumens
+Front lights for riding in darkness, with no additional light, should be at least 200 lumens

 Positioning of Bike Lights.

 Making yourself visible.
 The more visible you are the lower the risks if riding at dusk, night or in conditions where it may be challenging to see you, or just busy environements.
-Lights need to be attached to the front for visibility to oncoming traffic at the rear for traffic from behind.
+Lights need to be attached to the front for visibility to oncoming traffic and at the rear for traffic from behind.
 Sidelights also increase your visibility to others especially when turning.
-Stacking lights offer visibility at different heights as well as using different modes…one light flashing the other constant. .
+Stacking lights offers visibility at different heights as well as using different modes… one light flashing to attract attention, the other constant for judging distance.

 Modes and Settings